 - Don’t forget the finishing touches: Small details make a huge impact.
 Use a large ice cube to slow down dilution and express a citrus peel over the glass to add aroma.
 These final steps are what make a good drink great.

-What Exactly Is Honey Whiskey?
+So, What Exactly Is Honey Whiskey?

 So, what’s the deal with honey whiskey?
 At its core, it’s a simple and delicious combination: traditional whiskey blended with natural honey.
 This isn’t just about adding a spoonful of sugar; the honey completely transforms the spirit.
 It smooths out the classic whiskey burn, adds a layer of sweetness, and introduces subtle floral notes, creating a rich, velvety texture that’s incredibly easy to drink.
 The honey perfectly balances the robust, oaky character of the whiskey, making it a fantastic choice whether you’re a seasoned whiskey lover or just starting to explore.